-AsureQuality, the largest provider of food assurance services to the food and primary production sectors, has acquired an 80% majority share in NZIDT Ltd., a market-leader in Halal audit and certification services.
+AsureQuality, the largest provider of food assurance services to the food and primary production sectors, has acquired an 80% majority share in NZIDT (external link) Ltd., a market-leader in Halal audit and certification services.
 Existing shareholder and NZIDT CEO, Mr Taoufik Elidrissi, will retain the remaining 20% share of the business.

 NZIDT will receive additional operational business support from AsureQuality, including finance, HR, IT and administration, allowing the company to focus on continuing to achieve its vision to be recognised as the leading Halal services provider in New Zealand.